Duran rallies Rangers past Angels despite immaculate inning - WHIZ News

 Detmers went seven innings and struck out a career-high 12 while allowing two runs, one earned, on three hits.

-Dunning gave up two runs on seven hits and struck out four in six in
+Dunning gave up two runs on seven hits and struck out four in six innings.

-The Rangers quickly got to Detmers with a run in the first.
-Marcus Semien drew a leadoff walk, stole second and scored when Nathaniel Lowe had a hit up the middle.
+The Rangers quickly got to Detmers with a run in the first on Nathaniel Lowe’s RBI base hit.

 Los Angeles had the bases loaded with none out but could only get across one run on a sacrifice fly by Andrew Velazquez.